01 · Quickstart

 Run the Example Agent in 5 Minutes

-The following uses the minimal example examples/hello-agent:
+The following uses the minimal example examples/hello-agent (examples/hello-agent/index.ts):

 import { defineAgent } from "@blksails/pi-web-agent-kit";